manojchawan/dog-fetcher-sdk/README.md

 # Dog-Fetcher

-Pod for fetching random dog images from the internet
+Pod for fetching random dog images from the internet. developed with MVVM architecture and used XCTest framework for unit tests in the example app.

 ## Requirements